KMH19/SAF_Miniproject/README.md

 ## SAF_Miniproject
-Miniproject source code for the software and automation frameworks course on the fifth semester of robotics engineering at AAU (Aalborg University)
+Miniproject source code for the software and automation frameworks course on the fifth semester of robotics engineering at AAU (Aalborg University) <br /><br /><br />

 ### Server (TCP-XML)
 Server side tcp handler which communicates with the PLC using XML formatting.